-There are so many on-the-water tools available to boaters these days it can be a bit overwhelming, so we’ve gone ahead and broken them down by category.
+There are so many on-the-water tools available to boaters these days it can be a bit overwhelming, so we’ve broken them down by category.
 Having the right gear can mean the difference in getting a good catch for dinner or not, or whether or not your onboard guests have a great experience – in extreme cases, boat electronics can even ensure a safe return home.
 These items represent some of the best marine electronics to have for any avid boating enthusiast.

 Best Boat Navigation Equipment

 Furuno TZT22X and TZT24X

 Furuno TZTouch3 units grow for the 2023 model year.
 Literally.
 The new TZT22X and TZT24X offer 22- and 24-inch screen sizes with full HD 1920 x 1080 in-plane switching LCDs.
 They can integrate seamlessly with existing TZTouch3 systems, and boast some serious speed and power thanks to quad-core processors.
 The units have USB, NMEA2000, LAN, video, aux, and microSD card ports, and for those who prefer buttons over touchscreens, a remote tactile control is also available.

 How to get where you are going is top of our priority list.
 The Garmin GPSMAP 8600 series of touch screen units comes in varying sizes from 10 to 24 inches and are some of the most popular MFD systems on the market today.
 The larger the screen, the more real estate you have to play with, in regards to what information you want displayed with the customizable screen layouts.
 Featuring automatic guidance and sonar systems it’s understandable why the National Marine Electronics Association awarded Garmin with a “Product of Excellence Award” back in 2018 when they started this product line.
 Always innovating and integrating the newest technologies into their products, Garmin’s GPS 8600 series will keep you heading in the right direction.